ednasawe/GoogleMapsAPI/README.md

 # GoogleMapsAPIs-and-StreetView-to-Navigate-Kenya

-The Application uses GoogleMaps APIs and the StreetView to provide locations and places to visit in Kenya.
+The Application uses GoogleMaps APIs, JavaScript API, and the StreetView to provide locations and places to visit in Kenya.

 The Application provides a map of Kenya and the neighbourhood areas that one can visit, example trending and new restaurants,